dimi-fn/Various-Data-Science-Scripts/Databases/SQL/README.md

 # SQL - Basics & Miscellaneous

+* In Relational Database Management Systems you can use SQL to
+    * proceed to CRUD operations
+    * create and manage databases
+    * design & create database tables
+    * perform administrative tasks (e.g. user management, security, etc)

 |What|Description|
 |--------|---------|
 | `primary key`| an attribute which uniquely identifies the row in a database |